 growing tuberous begonias, callas, and eucomis, with dugald cameron

 THE PRIMITIVE CELLAR of my old house has the usual features: a furnace, water heater and such.
 But resident down there in winter is also my sleeping collection of tender bulbs—begonias, cannas, voodoo lilies and more—some of the most rewarding, exciting and cost-effective garden “annuals” of all.
-With help from collector Dugald Cameron of Gardenimport, we learn to grow and store them like experts.
+With help from collector Dugald Cameron of the former catalog called Gardenimport, we learn to grow and store them like experts.

-Ontario-based Dugald Cameron (whom I’m pleased joined me last year as an A Way to Garden sponsor) has been shipping unusual bulbs from Gardenimport throughout North America since 1983.
+Ontario-based Dugald Cameron shipped unusual bulbs from Gardenimport throughout North America since 1983.
 He is in particular a self-professed begonia nut (me, too!) with 66 varieties in all offered in his catalog, alongside many other choice items from Achimenes to Zephryanthes.

 I often refer to my tender bulbs as “investment plants.”
 Expensive at first, perhaps, compared to a seed-grown annual, but then you overwinter them indoors, and they even multiply.